apostrophecms/apostrophe-external-notifications/README.md

 If you do not configure the shared `channel` option, then **only the events you individually configure are sent to Slack at all.** You may also do it both ways.

 > Anywhere you see channels configured above, you can specify **either an array of channels or a single channel**.
+>
+> If you configure more than one channel, you must also create and paste in the "webhook" URLs for each of them.

 ## Limitations